GuillaumeLandry/PythonChessGame/README.md

-# Python-Chess-IFT-1004
+# Python Chess Game

-Python chess game made for a course given by Université Laval (Course ID: IFT-1004)
+GUI Chess game made for a course given by Université Laval, in Quebec City.
+(Course ID: IFT-1004)

 # Requirements

-In order to play, you must have 'python' installed on your computer.
+In order to play, python must be installed on your computer.
 You can get it via [Python's website](https://www.python.org/).

 # How to play